hmis4/SurpassingLNTradeOffQKD/README.md

 ### AllKeyRates_SimulatedData.xlsx
 Excel file containing all the data simulated by the security analysis for varying parameters.
 - BB84_loss - BB84 key rate as a function of loss from 0 to 10dB
-- OurProt_loss - our key rate as a function of loss from 0 to 10dB
+- OurProt_loss - our key rate as a function of loss from 0 to 10dB with amplitude damping model
 - Wang_loss - Wang key rate as a function of loss from 0 to 10dB
 - Boileau3_loss - Boileau 3-photon protocol key rate as a function of loss from 0 to 10dB
 - Boileau4_loss - Boileau 4-photon key rate as a function of loss from 0 to 10dB